cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 #### `!`, `neg`, and `isEmpty` operators {#JsonExpr-neg}

-The value of this key is an object with a single key argument, whose value is itself an [JsonExpr object](#JsonExpr-objects).
+The value of this key is an object with a single key argument, whose value is itself a [JsonExpr object](#JsonExpr-objects).

 **Example using `.` and `!`**